 Social messaging selling

 For retailers using Shopify who have a Facebook business page, social selling and communicating with your customers just got a lot easier.
 With this integration, customers now have a “Shop Now” option when they start a conversation with the business via Facebook messenger.
 A Shopify bot makes product catalogs and pricing available within Messenger.
 Customers can click ‘buy now’ which takes them directly to checkout.
 Once an item is purchased from Messenger, your team can communicate directly with the customer, answering any questions and providing order tracking information.
 Enabling customers to shop and engage with your brand directly from where they already are is another way social media is making buying seamless for consumers.

 There are certainly challenges in marketing to the ever-connected customer and while it can be difficult to keep up with the social media landscape, it’s also engendered a sense of community between retailers and their customers.
-As these communities grow—and they will in 2017—opportunities will only increase for you to grab the attention of new shoppers while fostering loyalty.
+As these communities grow—and they will in 2017—opportunities will only increase for you to grab the attention of new shoppers with social media, while also fostering customer loyalty.